parkjunkil/Amorphous_PPN_Database/README.md

 # ML_Scripts

-  * This folder contains scripts for machine learning training in juypter notebook format.
-  *
   * We recommend to build a [`conda`](https://www.anaconda.com/products/distribution) environment.
 You might need to specify a version of `torch` depending on your GPU driver.
      ```
      conda create -n PPN python=3.9 -y && conda activate PPN